-That means that there is quite a good pressure recovery: air is pushed away at the front, creating drag.
-But it contracts nicely at the second half of the roof, pushing down on the rear window.
-This pushes the car forward like a wedge, counteracting some of that force acting on the front.
+Overall, it appears that there is relatively good pressure recovery.
+Air is pushed away at the front which creates drag.
+However, this drag then decreases consistently towards the rear, pushing down on the rear window.
+This forces the car to move forward, similar to a wedge, which counteracts some of the force at the front.

 However, 2D analysis does not reveal the whole story.
 To analyse the behaviour of the flow in more detail, streamlines can be used to illustrate how the air flows over a surface.
 The below images show a friction drag colour map on the surface of the Cybertruck, along with streamlines.

 We can see that not all the air flows over the roof.
 In fact, some air is directed outboard around the front A-Pillar and then curves back inboard around the roofline at the rear.
 This air then joins the main flow over the roof.
 This results in vortices along the roofline, which creates aerodynamic drag.

 Another way to visualise drag is to use 3D pressure clouds.
 These are areas with a pressure lower than the local surrounding air and highlight which features generate drag.
 From the images below, we can clearly see that the large open wheel arches are a major source of drag.
 Although, the design could be encouraging the air to jump across the rotating wheels, acting like air mixers.

 The rear of the Tesla Cybertruck is another area of significant drag.
 However, this is unsurprising considering the sharp change in surface geometry of the trailing edge.

 Our initial simulations calculated a drag coefficient of 0.48, which is more than double the drag of the Tesla Model 3 (Cd of 0.23).
 This is particularly impressive for an electric pickup truck.
 The results from our initial analysis highlight that the aerodynamic features of the Tesla Cybertruck are not only interesting, but impressive.
 We are looking forward to conducting some further analysis once we receive a more detailed model.